A British education

 An emphasis on extra-curricular activities allows children to develop their education outside of the classroom and provide them with the time and opportunity to follow their interests.
 Small class sizes combined with subject specialist teachers allow staff to deliver a high level of attention to each child, ensuring a deeper understanding of a subject and the ability to move beyond the National Curriculum.

-The British School of Amsterdam was the first school in The Netherlands to be accredited by the UK Government as a British School Overseas.
+The British School of Amsterdam was the first school in The Netherlands to be accredited by the UK Government as a British School Overseas (BSO).
 The School is inspected by an independent inspectorate every three years to check that the standards are maintained.
-The most recent inspection was 2014 and the next one will happen towards the end of 2017.
+The first BSO inspection was in 2014 and the most recent one was in November 2017.
+The report from this inspection can be found in section on accreditation (click here).

 National Curriculum used in England